 Lets look at an example,

 Suppose that we are having difficulty getting problem management off the ground.
 Our technical operations and service delivery teams may fully appreciate the many benefits of this practice but for some reason it just isn’t happening the way we had envisioned.
 This is a perfect time to look at the full picture to see what is impacting this from taking flight.

 “Our team doesn’t have the people to do this work”

 You have likely heard this excuse before.
-Instead of using this as a crutch, let’s focus on how we can get around this by re-marketing the way we are looking at this activity from a resource perspective.
-Many organizations will say that they don’t have the bandwidth for other activities.
+Instead of using this as a crutch, let’s focus on how we can get around this by re-marketing the way we are looking at this practice from a resource perspective.
+Many organizations will say that they simply don’t have the bandwidth for other practices at the moment.
 Perhaps we need to find a way to ensure that the teams that are impacted by the incidents have the tools to investigate and manage the issues in a proactive way.
 We may not have a ‘problem manager’ but by managing the work load we can reduce the waste work generated by incidents.
 People might just see this as ‘more work to do’ but if this added effort is marketed in a way which shows long term work reductions than we can move the needle on this.

 “We don’t get traction with the problems that we work”